Beryl Wajsman - Editor-In-Chief

-Born and raised in Montreal of Russian and Irish heritage, columnist Judie Amyot has been married for 27 years and is the proud Mom of two adult children and an adorable rescue poodle.
-She has gone from stockbroker to stay-at-home Mom and now enjoys doll collecting and volunteering at Animatch, a non-profit dog adoption service.
+Born and raised in Montreal of Russian and Irish heritage, columnist Judie Amyot is the proud mom of two adult children and, until recently, an adorable rescue poodle who passed away in May, 2021.
+She has gone from stockbroker to stay-at-home mom and now enjoys doll collecting and volunteering at Animatch, a non-profit dog adoption service.
 Judie has always loved writing and is a self-proclaimed grammar nerd.
-Her bucket list consists of a return visit to Hawaii to see those active volcanoes — from a safe distance of course — and to hopefully live as long as her late father, who passed away at 101.
+Her bucket list consists of a return visit to Hawaii to see those active volcanoes — from a safe distance of course — and to hopefully live as long as her late father, who passed away at the age of 101.

 Mike Cohen - Columnist

-Columnist Mike Cohen began his career at The Suburban in 1979, covering amateur sports.
+Mike Cohen began his career at The Suburban in 1979, covering amateur sports.
 He left the newspaper in 1988 but returned in 1996 as a city columnist and features writer.
-These days he is particularly proud of his Suburban blog.
+These days he is particularly proud of his Suburban blog and Cohen in the City video show.
 By day, Mike serves as the communications and marketing specialist for the English Montreal School Board.
-In 2005, he was elected to Côte Saint-Luc City Council where he presently oversees the portfolios of Library and Culture, Sponsorship and Animal Protection.
-Mike is also involved with a number of community organizations in a volunteer capacity, notably the Cummings Jewish Centre for Seniors and the McGill IBD Group.
+In 2005, he was elected to Côte Saint-Luc city council, where he presently oversees the portfolios of communications, sponsorship, and animal protection.
+Mike is also involved with a number of community organizations in a volunteer capacity, notably the Cummings Jewish Centre for Seniors, and the McGill IBD Group.